merly-ai/MPCC-Universal/README.md

   ./MerlyInstaller -k <key> install
 ```

-For MacOS, we recommend running MPCC with iTerm2, due to its support of a broader color scheme than is possible for the
+For MacOS, we recommend running Mentor with iTerm2, due to its support of a broader color scheme than is possible for the
 default MacOS terminal.
 You can download it for free here: https://iterm2.com/downloads.html.

 ### Windows (64-bit)